Randomblock1/randomblock1.github.io/_pages/about.md

 I'm just a high school student who enjoys making simple, small things.
 A website to play games at school, a script to jailbreak real easy, a way to build iOS tweaks without a Mac, and some other small things.

 I'm also into cryptocurrency.
-Speaking of which, that's the only way to donate to me (damn you, PayPal age requirements!).
+Speaking of which, that's the only way to donate to me (those dang PayPal age requirements!).

 <details>
   <summary>View addresses</summary>